- Makes a plastisol ink more pliable and elastic, which improves a print's lifespan on stretchy garments like spandex, leggings, etc.

 Thicker ink deposits take longer to cure.
 Proper wash testing should be performed to ensure cure parameters are optimal before running any production.

-FN-INK™ Stretch is a low cure additive, but it’s not a low bleed ink.
+FN-INK™ Stretch is a low cure ink, but it’s not a low bleed ink.
 Adding it to any ink that has low bleed properties will reduce that ink's ability to slow down or stop dye migration.

 Get FN-INK™ Stretch and unlock specialty printing today.

 - Provides more flexibility, elasticity, and durability to inks printed on stretchy garments